Ameliorate/ameilorate.github.io/a/civ/aic-modded-mc.md

 Amelorate Invitational CivModServerWithoutTheBadParts
 ---

 ## NOTICE: This is a draft, AIC isn't up yet.
 Things may change, I'll probably fix things.
 The pack isn't done, I'll upload it eventually.
+I also might give up when almost complete, as I've basically done.
+Bother me on discord or whatever if you want the pack as I made it so far.

 My modded minecraft world I was playing while I was pearled sperged out and turned half the blocks into leaf carpet blocks, so I modified the pack and put it on a multiplayer server.
 This can not turn out well.